rgubarenko/jscope/README.md

 jsdast("Scope1").refresh();
 ```

 This is all you need to know about jsDaST!
-Now browse real examples to see jsRazor in action!

 ## License and Copyright